bcgov/aries-cloudagent-container/README.md

 ## Running the build

-To run the build, open a terminal session at the root of this Git repo and execute: `python make_image.py 0.3.0`.
+To build the image, open a terminal session at the root of this Git repo and execute: `python make_image.py 0.3.0`.
 This will build the image using version aries-cloudagent version 0.3.0.

-Many parameters can be specified through command-line, to know more please type `python make_image.py` and the usage will be displayed.
+Many parameters can be specified through command-line, for more information please type `python make_image.py` to display the command's usage page.

 # Credits